Lessons from the first 1,000 hours

 After that, I started tracking every minute I spent writing.
 This compulsion was probably the result of a misguided reverence for the 10,000 hour rule, and an obsessive need for a concrete target.
 But more importantly, tracking my writing time gave me permission to disregard quality and focus on quantity.
 I knew that the writers I loved had had to slog through years of bad work to get where they are today.
 I found that at the end of each writing session, even if I hadn't produced any pages I was proud of, I could always point to the number of hours I'd tracked and feel like I'd accomplished something.

-Here are the kinds of activities I track:
+Here are the kinds of activities I count towards my writing hours:

 - Typing out a screenplay, short story, poem, blog post, etc.